- Folic acid

 For Patients & Caregivers

-- To prevent cancer
+- Prevent cancer

-- To prevent heart disease
+- Prevent heart disease

-- To prevent neural tube birth defects
+- Prevent certain birth defects

 For Healthcare Professionals

 Folate is an essential member of the vitamin B complex family that is naturally present in grains, green leafy vegetables, and liver.
 Folic acid and the L-methylfolate derivative are synthetic supplemental forms that have higher bioavailability (1).
 Folate is important for cell growth and division, and is involved in methylation and DNA synthesis.
 Inadequate intake can cause deficiency leading to megaloblastic anemia.